-We recognise that there is a need to provide local authorities with a renewed understanding of the role that Government expects local plans to play in creating a greener built environment; and to provide developers with the confidence that they need to invest in the skills and supply chains needed to deliver new homes from 2021 onwards.
-To provide some certainty in the immediate term, the Government will not amend the Planning and Energy Act 2008, which means that local planning authorities will retain powers to set local energy efficiency standards for new homes.
+- The new planning reforms will clarify the longer-term role of local planning authorities in determining local energy efficiency standards. - To provide some certainty in the immediate term, we will not amend the Planning and Energy Act 2008, which means that local authorities will retain powers to set local energy efficiency standards for new homes.

 The Future Homes Standard: 2019 Consultation on changes to Park L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations for new dwellings.
 Summary of responses received and Government Response.
 Ministry of Housing, Communities and Local Government, Jan.
-2021. https://assets.publishing.service.gov.uk/government/uploads/attachment\data/file/956094/Government\response\to\Future\Homes\Standard\consultation.pdf
+2021. https://assets.publishing.service.gov.uk/government/uploads/attachment_data/file/956094/Government_response_to_Future_Homes_Standard_consultation.pdf